masterYoda8/NamingToolPG2/README.md

 ### Example:
 if you would execute the tool via: 'tool testFile.txt' with path pg2/u02/a3/ the tool would change the filename from testFile.txt to PG2-1-14_U02_3.txt.

-PG2-1-14 is specified in tool.cpp.
+PG2-1-14 is specified in main.cpp.
 The 02 and 3 would be changed because of the directory of the file.

 ## How to install

-With instal.sh an instal-script is provided so you don't to compile anything by hand or move the compiled files around.
+With install.sh an install-script is provided so you don't to compile anything by hand or move the compiled files around.

 You can use it the following way:
 ```bash